 Notice to Vary a Premises Licence

 Small changes to your premises licence (a minor variation) can only be used in certain circumstances.
-See the Guidance on Minor Variations for further information.Apply for a Minor Variation to a Premises or Club Licence
+See the Guidance on Minor Variations for further information.Apply for a Minor Variation to a Premise or Club Licence

 Notice of Minor Variation of a Premises Licence